kratos606/ar-model-viewer/README.md

 cd ar-model-viewer
 ```

-2. Place your .glb/.gltf model in the `assets` folder and name it `sample-model.glb`
+2. Place your .glb/.gltf model in the `assets` folder
-   - For iOS support, also include a .usdz version named `sample-model.usdz`
+3. Place your HDR environment map in the `assets` folder

-3. Serve the project using a local web server.
+4. Serve the project using a local web server.
 You can use Python's built-in server:
 ```bash
 python -m http.server 8000
 ```

-4. Access the application:
+5. Access the application:
    - Local: http://localhost:8000
    - On mobile device: http://[your-local-ip]:8000